EngineeringSoftware/exli/README.md

 ## Introduction
 This repo contains the code and data for producing the experiments in [Exli][paper-url].

-## Generated tests
-R0-tests, R1-tests, R2-tests directories contain the inline tests that
-are integrated with source code.

-R0-tests: It contains the R0 tests.

-R1-tests: It contains the R1 tests.

-R2-tests: It contains the R2 tests.

 ### Inline test format
 1. "Declare" part
 `itest`